 Our Glendale product liability attorneys at the Law Offices of Weber & Weber in Glendale, CA have been protecting injured consumers for more than 20 years, successfully recovering more than $20 million in financial settlements and jury verdicts and still counting.

-Representing residents in Los Angeles County, and throughout the State of California, our dedicated Glendale product liability attorneys will come to you if you are unable to meet in our offices.
-Our concentrated focus on helping our clients recover from their injuries allows our firm to stand apart from other Glendale product liability attorneys in the state.
+Representing residents in Los Angeles County, and throughout the State of California, our dedicated Glendale product liability lawyer will come to you if you are unable to meet in our law offices.
+Our concentrated focus on helping our clients recover from their injuries allows our law firm to stand apart from other Glendale product liability attorneys in the state.
 If you have been injured by a product, we want to discuss your claim today.

 Designers, manufacturers, distributors, suppliers, and retailers are legally obligated to deliver safe products for consumers to use as directed, so there is no risk to an individual or group’s personal safety.
 When that safety is breached, and an injury occurs because of a product defect, the liable party exists somewhere within the distribution chain.
 And our Glendale personal injury law firm will find them and hold them responsible.